Native Assets (NFTs/FTs)

 Depending on your approach, you embed this in your transaction’s metadata—Anvil can help you structure that under label 721.

-Cip-25 Payload
+CIP-25 Payload

 Minting